-Judge Tells Trump Free Speech Should Not Incite Violence– Lawsuit Goes Ahead
+Judge Tells Trump Free Speech Should Not Incite Violence — Lawsuit Goes Ahead

 This is just another sign that America’s judicial system is taking Donald Trump’s words seriously and he’s being judged based on those words.
 So all of the extreme statements he made during the presidential campaign are coming back to bite him.

-As The Washington Post reports, recently a judge in Hawaii threw out an appeal from Trump’s legal team who asked that the court, in evaluating Trump’s second travel ban, disregard statements that the president made about Muslims during the campaign.
+As the Washington Post reports, recently a judge in Hawaii threw out an appeal from Trump’s legal team who asked that the court, in evaluating Trump’s second travel ban, disregard statements that the president made about Muslims during the campaign.
 Trump’s first travel ban was halted because of past statements, where he declared that he would halt all Muslim immigration to the United States.
 This was further reiterated by Rudy Giuliani who had stated that Trump had consulted him about the logistics of implementing a Muslim ban.

 70 days in, Donald Trump’s presidency is flailing https://t.co/3hZ4wOLZKr pic.twitter.com/z5IT6bh4wQ